camunda/camunda-docs-manual/content/webapps/admin/authorization-management.md

 {{< img src="../img/admin_proc_inst_acc_create.png" title="Create Access" >}}

-After that, we grant the `CREATE` permssion for process instances.
+After that, we grant the `CREATE` permission for process instances.
 The `CREATE` permission is necessary for the group to be able to create new process instances.
 The resource id references the generated process instance ids, therefore we use the asterisk, because we can't know the generated id in advance.

 Now that we know how to start a process, we may want to restrict permissions to certain running processes.

 # Grant Permission for Single Process Instance

 It is possible to restrict a group's/user's permissions to a single process instance, i.e., after the process ends, the group/user will not be able to change any other running process instances.
 We will use the *accounting* group again in this example.
-We assume that the group has access to Cockpit (see also [Application Access]({{< relref "#application-access" >}})) and that a process with the name and key *OrderProcess* is present.
+We assume that the group has access to Cockpit (also see [Application Access]({{< relref "#application-access" >}})) and that a process with the name and key *OrderProcess* is present.

 {{< img src="../img/admin_proc_def_acc_read.png" title="Definition Access" >}}